From Baby Paws to Big Personalities - 33 Pets Then And Now

 "Got Him At 1 Years Old.
 Now He's 10"

-Dr. Brian Hare, an evolutionary anthropologist, suggests that understanding a pet’s natural instincts can enhance training and bonding.
-He points out that recognizing and catering to these instincts, such as a dog's herding or hunting tendencies, can lead to more effective training outcomes.
+Understanding a pet’s natural instincts can enhance training and bonding.
+Recognizing and catering to these instincts, such as a dog's herding or hunting tendencies, can lead to more effective training outcomes.

 By engaging with pets in activities that align with their instincts, owners can foster mutual understanding and a stronger bond, ultimately leading to a more harmonious household.
 This approach can make the transition from playful youth to confident adult smoother.